-- Regular support and contact and from your worker
+- regular support and contact from your worker

 You have the right to understand and have a say in the decisions that affect you.
 This means:

-- Express your opinion about things that affect you
+- expressing your opinion about things that affect you

-- Be involved in what is decided about your life and your care
+- being involved in what is decided about your life and your care

-- Speak to someone who can act on your behalf when you cannot do this
+- speaking to someone who can act on your behalf when you cannot do this

-3. Speak to the Supervisor at your worker’s office and /or
+3. speak to the Supervisor at your worker’s office

-5. If it is after hours and urgent you can phone the Crisis Response Unit on 13 16 11.
+If it is after hours and urgent you can call Crisis Care on 131 611.